 Aerobic activity stimulates the production of more mitochondria in our muscle fibres.

 If you are mainly sedentary in your working week, then it would be great if you made a plan to do some aerobic, steady-state exercise over the weekend and focus on your deep breathing.
 Breathing better is something that we all need to do more of.

 If you’ve been inside for most of the week, then get outside with your exercise too.
 Whatever the weather!
-It’s warmer in the Northern Hemisphere and I know for those of you in the Southern Hemisphere where I am, the cold weather has arrived, so wrap-up warm and don’t let that stop you either. 🚴♀️🙂🧘♀️
+It’s colder in the Northern Hemisphere but don’t let that stop you either. 🚴♀️🙂🧘♀️

 Have a listen to the video when you have time.
 It’s about the Rebuild My Exercise 12 week online programme, where you get my knowledge and experience through my private coaching community too.
 The cost of it is NZ$249 and there are three monthly payments as an option.
 You listen to my webinars, download my exercise plans, view my 30 minute strength workouts which are Body-Type specific and discover the power of exercising for pleasure and your health, not athletic performance.